mattbuck85/django-paginator-rawqueryset/README.md

 Usage
 =====

-if you want a Paginator that can work with querysets, lists, and rawquerysets, do this:
+if you want a Paginator that can work with querysets, lists, and rawquerysets, use the rawpaginator.paginator.Paginator wrapper class:

 ```python
    from rawpaginator.paginator import Paginator